-(Completion Requirements for the Graduate School of Medicine Program)

-Article 44 The completion requirements for the Graduate School of Medicine Program are, attendance of Graduate School for a period of 4 years or more, the earning of 30 or more credits, receipt of the necessary research instruction, and a passing grade being awarded for both final examinations and doctoral thesis.
-However, in the case of students with excellent performance, attendance of Graduate School for longer than three years may be deemed sufficient for completion.
+(Completion Requirements for the Graduate School of Medicine Doctoral Program) Article 44 The completion requirements for the Graduate School of Medicine Doctoral program are as follows: a period of enrolment of more than four years, the earning of 30 or more credits, receipt of necessary research instruction, and a passing grade being awarded for both final examinations and Doctoral dissertation.
+However, students who display exemplary research performance may be allowed to complete the program after three years of enrolled student status at the Graduate School.

-(Completion Requirements for the Graduate School of Law Program)
+(Completion Requirements for the Graduate School of Law Professional Graduate Degree Program)

-Article 45 The completion requirements for the Graduate School of Law Program are, attendance of Graduate School for a period of 3 years or more, the earning of 93 or more credits, and meeting certain GPA standards which fall under separate rules upon completion of the third year.
+Article 45 The completion requirements for the Graduate School of Law Professional

+Graduate Degree Program are as follows: a period of enrolment of three years or more, the earning of 99 or more credits, and the fulfillment of certain GPA standards subject to separate stipulations upon completion of the third year.
-- 2 For attendance period in the preceding clause, if credits earned at another institution before enrolling at the Graduate School of Law (limited to those earned after enrollment in accordance with Article 102 clause 1 of the School Education Act) are to be recognized as credits earned at the Graduate School of Law, and that the student is to be recognized as having completed a part of the educational curriculum at the Graduate School of Law in accordance with Article 19 clause 1, the Graduate School may grant the student deemed completion of no more than 1 year of study at the Graduate School of Law upon considering the student's credits earned and the period needed to earn them. - 3 For those who already have the basic scholarly knowledge of law that is required to study at the Graduate School of Law (hereinafter referred to as "Learned Law Student"), the Graduate School of Law may grant deemed attendance of no more than 1 year for attendance period as stipulated in clause 1, and as for credits stipulated in the said clause, the Graduate School of Law may also grant no more than 36 of 37 first year credits as deemed completed.

-- 4 The period of deemed attendance for the Learned Law Student in the preceding clause, including the period granted as per clause 2, shall not exceed 1 year. - 5 The number of credits deemed completed for the Learned Law Student as per clause 3 shall not exceed 30 credits (except credits deemed legitimate even if the total number of credits exceeds 30 in accordance with clause 3 and the provisions of Article 17), which includes those deemed completed as per Article 17 and Article 19.
+- 2 With regards to the period of enrolment as set forth in the preceding clause, if credits earned at another institution of education prior to enrolling at the Graduate School of Law (limited to credits earned after enrollment in accordance with Article 102 clause 1 of the School Education Act) are to be recognized as credits earned at the Graduate School of Law, and that the student is to be recognized as having completed part of the educational curriculum at the Graduate School of Law in accordance with stipulations set forth in Article 19 clause 1, the Graduate School may grant the student deemed completion of a period of no more than one year of study at the Graduate School of Law, upon consideration of credits earned, the time taken to earn the aforementioned credits, as well as other necessary factors. - 3 For those who possess basic knowledge of law required for enrolment at the Graduate School of Law (hereinafter referred to as "law students with prior learning"), the Graduate School of Law may grant deemed attendance of no more than one year as stipulated in clause 1, and grant deemed completion of no more than 36 of the 37 credits necessary for the completion of the first year of study. - 4 The period granted for deemed attendance for law students with prior learning as stated in the preceding clause, in addition to the period of deemed completion as stated in clause 2, shall not exceed a total of one year. - 5 The number of credits deemed completed for law students with prior learning as stated in clause 3, in addition to credits deemed completed as stipulated in provisions for Article 17 and Article 19, shall not exceed a total of 30 credits (excluding credits earned in excess of 30 credits as stated in clause 3 and the provisions stipulated under Article 17(3)-(1)).

-(Completion Requirements for the Professional Degree Program of the Graduate School of Education)
+(Completion Requirements for the Graduate School of Education Professional Graduate Degree Program)

-Article 46 Completion requirements for the Professional Degree Program of the Graduate School of Education are enrolment at the Graduate School for a period of 2 years or more with 48 or more earned credits (including 10 or more credits associated with the practicum for teachers having advanced and specialized abilities and excellent qualifications, held at elementary schools or other related institutions for the purpose of fostering practical abilities).
+Article 46 The completion requirements for the Graduate School of Education Professional Graduate Degree Program are as follows: a period of enrolment of two years or more, the earning of 48 or more credits (including 10 or more credits for completed practicums at elementary schools or other related institutions of education, in line with the objective of instilling practical teaching capabilities in teachers possessing a high level of specialized ability and outstanding caliber.